SambaTV/Meraki/Menu/Directories/Get-JCBackup.md

-# 1
+## Backing up JumpCloud Directory Information to CSV

+Get-JCBackup command which contains examples for backing up specific items.

+Prerequisites: JumpCloud PowerShell module version 1.5.0 or later.

+# Step 1: Download or create the JumpCloudCSVBackup.ps1 file on your local machine.

   ## Note version 1.5.0 or later of the JumpCloud Pwsh module must be installed to leverage this script.

   ## After running the script five CSV files will be created within the backup location directory specified.

   ## Populate the below variables before running the script

     $BackupLocation = "" # Enter full path to desired backup folder for backup CSV files.
 Example path on Mac "/Users/Buster/Backup/JCBackup"

       $BackupLocation = "/Users/rodneynobles/Backup/JCBackup"#

     $JumpCloudAPIKey = "" # The JumpCloud API key can be found in the admin console by selecting the drop down icon next to admin email in top right and selecting "API Settings"

    ## --------------- Do not modify below this line ----------

     Set-Location $BackupLocation

     Connect-JCOnline -JumpCloudAPIKey $JumpCloudAPIKey -force #Force parameter used to auth to JumpCloud API without update check

     Get-JCBackup -All

-# 2
-Backing up JumpCloud Directory Information to CSV Backing up JumpCloud Directory Information to CSV

-All JumpCloud Directory information can be accessed via the JumpCloud API.

-The JumpCloud PowerShell module is a wrapper for this API that can be used to access JumpCloud Directory information not readily available within the JumpCloud Admin console.
-Admins can use the native PowerShell command "Export-CSV" to easily generate backup reports from the results generated from commands within the JumpCloud PowerShell module.

-This script uses commands within the JumpCloud PowerShell module to export user, system user, system, system group, and user group information to CSV files.
-Need to install the JumpCloud PowerShell module?
-The module can be installed on Mac, Windows, and Linux in a few quick steps.

-By default, the script will backup all users, system users, systems, user groups, system groups to separate CSV files.

-If you wish to only back up specific items please reference the documentation for the Get-JCBackup command which contains examples for backing up specific items.
-(MacOS) Automating JumpCloud Directory Information Backups Using Crontab and PowerShell

-The above script can be set up to run in an automated scenario on MacOS using the crontab command.

-Prerequisites: JumpCloud PowerShell module version 1.5.0 or later.

-Need to install the JumpCloud PowerShell module?
-The module can be installed on Mac, Windows, and Linux in a few quick steps.

-Step 1: Download or create the JumpCloudCSVBackup.ps1 file on your local machine.

-Step 2: Create a folder to save the backup CSV files in and then fill in the $BackupLocation and $JumpCloudAPIKey variables within the JumpCloudCSVBackup.ps1 file.
+# Step 2: Create a folder to save the backup CSV files in and then fill in the $BackupLocation and $JumpCloudAPIKey variables within the JumpCloudCSVBackup.ps1 file.

 Example:

-$BackupLocation = '/Users/Buster/Backup/JCBackup'
+    $BackupLocation = "/Users/rodneynobles/Backup/JCBackup"#
     $JumpCloudAPIKey = 'lu8792c9d4y2398is1tb6h0b83ebf0e92s97t382'
-Step 3: Determine when you want to run the crontab and convert this time to a cron schedule expression.
+Step 3: Determine when you want to run the crontab and convert this time to a cron schedule expression. daily hourly

 Step 4: Create the crontab

-New to crontabs?
-Check out the crontab man pages to understand crontab formatting.

-Open the terminal application on MacOS
+  @daily

 Ener the command:

     env EDITOR=nano crontab -e
 This will open crontab in the nano editor.

+Enter the crontab schedule expression you created in Step 3 followed by ‘/usr/local/bin/pwsh’

+    @daily/usr/local/bin/pwsh

-Enter the crontab schedule expression you created in Step 3 followed by ‘/usr/local/bin/pwsh’ and then the full path to the filled out JumpCloudCSVBackup.ps1 file followed by ‘&>/tmp/JCBackup.log’
+and then the full path to the filled out JumpCloudCSVBackup.ps1 file followed by ‘&>/tmp/JCBackup.log’

+    /Users/rodneynobles/Backup/JCBackup&>/tmp/JCBackup.log
 By appending the command with ‘&>/tmp/JCBackup.log’ any errors created when the crontab runs will be stored in the file JCBackup.log located the /tmp directory.

+     ctrl + x
+     Y
+     ENTER
 Press ‘ctrl + x’ to exit the nano editor followed by ‘Y’ and then ‘enter’ at the prompt to save the crontab

+     crontab -1
 To see if your crontab has been saved the command ‘crontab -l’ will list all crontabs

 Example: